duckie/boson/README.md

 }
 ```

 Channels must be transfered by copy.
 Generic lambdas, when used as a routine seed, must explicitely state that they return `void`.
-The why will be exlained in detail in further documentation.
-Threads are assigned to routines with a round-robin fashion.
+The why will be explained in detail in further documentation.
+Threads are assigned to routines in a round-robin fashion.
 The thread id can be explicitely given when starting a routine.

 ```C++
 boson::start_explicit(0, [](int in, auto output) -> void {...}, 0, pipe);